Wincey Willis

-Wincey Willis (born Florence Winsome Leighton; 8 August 1948) is a British television and radio broadcaster who was most active in the 1980s.
-She is perhaps best known for being part of the line up at TV-am, the UK's first national operator of a commercial breakfast television franchise.
+Wincey Willis (born Florence Winsome Leighton; 8 August 1948 – 19 December 2024) was a British television and radio broadcaster who achieved national fame in the 1980s.
+She was perhaps best known for being part of the line up at TV-am, the UK's first national operator of a commercial breakfast television franchise, in which she was ITV's first female weather presenter, appearing on Good Morning Britain.
+She was also known for her adjudicator role in the popular television game show Treasure Hunt.

 Early life and education

-Willis was born in Gateshead, County Durham.
+Willis was born to a single mother in Gateshead, County Durham, on 8 August 1948.
 She grew up in Hartlepool and Barnard Castle.
-She was adopted by older parents, for whom she was an only child.
+She was adopted by older parents, Florence, née Brown, and Thomas Dimmock, for whom she was an only child.
 In 2011, Willis said that she had never attempted to find her birth parents.
 Her poem on this subject, "Adoption", was recorded for a CD to celebrate the 25th anniversary of the BBC's Poetry Please radio series.
 She described herself as having "quite a strict upbringing", with no alcohol in the house and regular Christian worship.
-As a child, she wanted to be a vet.
-Willis left school at 16 and took a year out, before going to France and doing the equivalent of A-levels there.
-She then got a place at Strasbourg University.